porterhq/porter/Readme.md

 ### StyleSheets

-The stylesheets part is much easier since Oceanify does not provide a CSS Loader for now.
+The stylesheets part is much easier since Porter does not provide a CSS Loader for now.
 All of the `@import`s are handled at the backend.
 Take following `app.css` for example:

 ```css
 @import "cropper/dist/cropper.css";